Whether you are a first-time visitor or a lifelong New Yorker, there's always something new to experience in the city that never sleeps.

 It's also a nice spot to take a break year-round, especially if you have been doing a lot of walking.
 There are multiple places to get a bite to eat and many chairs and tables throughout the park, or if you have a blanket or sheet handy when the weather is warm, you could even have a picnic.

 Whether you visit a sit-down restaurant or a kiosk where you can get something quickly and go, it is a great place to relax, and people watch.
 The bonus is there are bathrooms there, and Grand Central is nearby.
 So it makes the perfect pitstop if you want to relax between sightseeing or before hopping on the train.
-It’s personally one of my favorite things to do in New York City.

 Take a Bite of the Big Apple

 If you've never been to New York City before, I highly recommend adding it to your list of places to visit.
 There's something for everyone, from exploring Times Square and other famous landmarks to enjoying the city's many parks.

 So whether you plan on finding things to do in New York City today, tomorrow, or down the road, consider trying the ideas mentioned at least once to create meaningful bucket list memories to cherish for years to come!